tommyboiii004/firstApp/README.md

 This is Bank application that is created using React Js.
 This is solely for practise purposes only.

-Thank You for checking this out.
+Thanks for checking this out.

 :)